Japanese aircraft carrier Hiryū: Pearl Harbor and subsequent operations

-While returning to Japan after the attack, Vice Admiral Chūichi Nagumo, commander of the First Air Fleet, ordered that Sōryū and Hiryū be detached on 16 December to attack the defenders of Wake Island who had already defeated the first Japanese attack on the island.
+While returning to Japan after the attack, Nagumo ordered that Sōryū and Hiryū be detached on 16 December to attack the defenders of Wake Island who had already defeated the first Japanese attack on the island.
 The two carriers reached the vicinity of the island on 21 December and launched 29 D3As and 2 B5Ns, escorted by 18 Zeros, to attack ground targets.
 They encountered no aerial opposition and launched 35 B5Ns and 6 A6M Zeros the following day.
 They were intercepted by the 2 surviving Grumman F4F Wildcat fighters of Marine Fighter Squadron VMF-211.
 The Wildcats shot down 2 B5Ns before they were shot down by PO3c Isao Towara.
 The garrison surrendered the next day after Japanese troops were landed.

 The carriers arrived at Kure on 29 December.
 They were assigned to the Southern Force on 8 January 1942 and departed four days later for the Dutch East Indies.
 The ships supported the invasion of the Palau Islands and the Battle of Ambon, attacking Allied positions on the island on 23 January with 54 aircraft.
 Four days later the carriers detached 18 Zeros and 9 D3As to operate from land bases in support of Japanese operations in the Battle of Borneo.
 Hiryū and Sōryū arrived at Palau on 28 January and waited for the arrival of the carriers Kaga and Akagi.
 All four carriers departed Palau on 15 February and launched air strikes against Darwin, Australia, four days later.
 Hiryū contributed 18 B5Ns, 18 D3As, and 9 Zeros to the attack.
 Her aircraft attacked the ships in port and its facilities, sinking or setting on fire three ships and damaging two others.
 The Zeros destroyed 1 P-40E as it was taking off, 2 Consolidated PBY Catalina seaplanes on the water, and a Zero was forced to crash land after being damaged by a P-40E of the United States Army Air Forces (USAAF) 33rd Pursuit Squadron.

 Hiryū and the other carriers arrived at Staring Bay on Celebes Island on 21 February to resupply and rest before departing four days later to support the invasion of Java.
 On 1 March 1942, the ship's D3As damaged the destroyer USS Edsall badly enough for her to be caught and sunk by Japanese cruisers.
 Later that day the dive bombers sank the oil tanker USS Pecos.
 The four carriers launched an airstrike of 180 aircraft against Tjilatjep on 5 March and set the town on fire, sinking five small ships, and damaging nine others that later had to be scuttled.
 Two days later, they attacked Christmas Island and Hiryū's aircraft sank the Dutch freighter Poelau Bras before returning to Staring Bay on 11 March to resupply and train for the impending Indian Ocean raid.
 This raid was intended to secure newly conquered Burma, Malaya, and the Dutch East Indies against any Allied attack by destroying base facilities and forces in the eastern Indian Ocean.